top of page

 Creative Preferences

-If you plan to record vocals yourself, what do you have?
+If you want to record the vocals at home, what do you have?
 Select all that apply.

-If you are not selected initially, would you like to be placed on a waitlist?
+If you are not selected initially, would you like to be placed on our waitlist?
 Additional applicants may be invited as availability opens throughout the year.

 Mandatory Reporting Disclosure

-Marcellé is a mandatory reporter and must report concerns of physical harm to a minor or vulnerable adult if identifying information is known.
+Marcellé is a mandatory reporter and must report concerns of harm to a minor, elder, or vulnerable adult if identifying information is known.

 Scope of Practice Disclosure